Dallas Crilley

 13 CLI commands

-Where this honestly stands
+Where this stands today

 In progress.
 The daemon, CLI, approval control plane, and iOS / watch companions are built and integration-tested, and the Watch Approval MVP P0 gate cleared.
 Phone Mode, voice-to-task, and Live Activities are roadmap-only.

-Want the parts that are not in a public repo?
-I will walk you through the architecture and the decisions on a call.
+Want the parts of Tether that are not in a public repo?
+I will walk through the architecture on a call.